smancke/backle/README.md

 backel
 ======

-backel is a smart backlog managment too for agile projects.
+backel is a smart backlog managment tool for agile projects.
 The vision of backle is to become the doodle for backlogs.